FelizCoder/crewstand.compose/README.md

 - **Grafana**: Customizable dashboards, primarily depends on InfluxDB data source.
 - **PID-Control Service**: Implements control logic based on PID algorithm for precise environmental control.
 - **Sensor-Gateway**: Mocks or connects to real sensors, formats data, and sends it to the backend service.
+- **Classifier**: Executes a LightGBM machine learning model for classification.
+It interacts with the backend and relies on InfluxDB for fetching and storing classification results.